Italy 10 Days or 14 Days: Itinerary Ideas

 View of Faraglioni from Monte Solare

-There is enough to do in Capri for a week, but with one day I’d recommend picking 1 or 2 of the following:
+There is enough to do in Capri for a week, but with one day I’d pick 1 or 2 of the following:

 • Visiting Anacapri, and riding the chairlift to Monte Solaro